LiliaFramework/Lilia/documentation/docs/libraries/lia.inventory.md

 **Purpose**

-Destroys every inventory associated with a character.
+Destroys every inventory associated with a character by calling `destroy` on each inventory returned from `character:getInv(true)`.

 **Parameters**